Memorial Day Speech Resources: Fact Sheet

 Introduction

-Memorial Day is a day of reflection and remembrance, established to pay tribute to individuals who died in service to the United States.
+Memorial Day is a day of reflection and remembrance, established "to pay tribute to individuals who have made the ultimate sacrifice in service to the United States and their families."

 This guide is designed to assist congressional offices with work related to celebrating Memorial Day.